Description

 Method step description:

-- Open data and code: We converted the occurrence data into Darwin Core Archive standard and validated data in both event and occurrence data sheets using the Data Validator developed by GBIF (Global Biodiversity Information Facility, 2017).
-We then published the dataset containing one event core and four extensions: occurrence, DNA derived data, extended measurement or facts, and resource relationship using The Integrated Publishing Toolkit (IPT) of GBIF installed under the Taiwan Biodiversity Information Facility (TaiBIF).
-DNA sequence data was submitted to European Nucleotide Archive under project accession PRJEB60905.
-All source codes used in the project can be found in the project GitHub repository (tbc link).
+3. Open data and code: DNA sequence data have been deposited on ENA at EMBL-EBI under accession number PRJEB60905.
+We converted the occurrence data into Darwin Core Archive standard (Darwin Core Task Group 2009) and validated data in the event and occurrence data sheets using the GBIF Data Validator (Global Biodiversity Information Facility 2017).
+We then published the dataset containing one event core and four extensions following GBIF registered extensions: occurrence, DNA-derived data, measurement or facts, and resource relationship using the Integrated Publishing Toolkit (IPT) of GBIF installed under the Taiwan Biodiversity Information Facility (TaiBIF).
+All source code used in the project can be found in the project's GitHub repository.

 Bibliographic Citations